astroDimitrios/Fortran/11_OOP/Exercise2/README.md

 Instructions [here](../README.md).

 Only need 1 bird to make a chick.
+Food is carried over each day if there is a surplus.
 Survival stats for Toucans:

 <center>